The Foundations Curriculum

 - Critically examine questions of meaning and value.
 Questions about the meaning and purpose of life are central to human existence.
 Every area of the Rhodes curriculum touches in some way upon such problems and questions, whether directly as in moral philosophy, epic poetry, and political thought, or indirectly as in studies of the history of medieval Europe, economic theory, and the physical structure of the universe.
 This requirement is to be satisfied with three courses, either the Search sequence or the Life sequence.

 - Develop excellence in written communication.
 The ability to express concise and methodical arguments in clear and precise prose is essential to success in most courses at Rhodes and in most of the vocations Rhodes graduates pursue.
 This requirement will be satisfied by one writing seminar (taken in the first year) and two writing intensive courses, one of which will be in Search or Life.

 - Understand how historical forces have shaped human cultures.
-Investigating the responses of individuals and societies to forces of change helps us understand the processes of transformation that affect all human cultures.
+Examining the responses of individuals and societies to change over time helps us understand the processes of transformation that affect all human cultures.
 It also provides new perspectives on the present.

 - Gain facility with mathematical reasoning and expression.
 Some human experiences are most effectively expressed in mathematical language, and important areas of intellectual inquiry rely on mathematics as a tool of analysis and as a means of conveying information.

 - Explore and understand scientific approaches to the natural world.
 Our world is profoundly influenced by a scientific understanding of the physical realm of our existence.
 From every day matters to major questions of public policy, students have a personal and social responsibility to make informed decisions involving science.
 The ability to make such decisions hinges not simply on knowledge of scientific facts, but also on understanding the powerful methods by which this knowledge is obtained.
 The courses that satisfy this requirement must include a laboratory.